Zlatá Koruna: History

 The Cistercian Zlatá Koruna Monastery was founded in 1263 by King Ottokar II.
 Until the 18th century, the houses of the inhabitants, who ensured the economic operation of the monastery, were located only inside the monastery complex and were property of the monastery.
 In 1785, Emperor Joseph II abolished the monastery.
 In 1787, the Schwarzenberg family bought Zlatá Koruna and the village expanded beyond the borders of the monastery.
 The Schwarzenbergs rented the former monastery buildings to various manufacturers, and the village began to fill up with workers' houses.

 Transport

-The I/39 road, which connects Český Krumlov with České Budějovice, passes through the municipality.
+The I/39 road, which connects Český Krumlov with České Budějovice, runs through the municipality.

 Zlatá Koruna is located on the railway line České Budějovice–Volary.